Edge Statistics for Lozenge Tilings of Polygons, I: Concentration of Height Function on Strip Domains: Solving for the Correction Term

 The equation \eqref{e:cEeq} can be solved using the Feynman--Kac formula.
 For any time $s\in[0,\ft)\cap \bZ_{n}$, to solve for $E_{s}(\bmx)$, we construct a Markov process $\{\bmx_t\}_{t\in[s, \ft]\cap \bZ_n}$ starting from the configuration $\bmx_s=\bmx$ with a time dependent generator given by

-We remark that the boundary constraints of $\fD'$ is encoded in the jump probabilities $a_t(\bme;\bmx)$.
+We remark that the boundary constraints of the double-sided trapezoid domain $\fD'$ (recall from \eqref{e:defD'}) is encoded in the jump probabilities $a_t(\bme;\bmx)$.
 In particular, observe under this jump process that, if a particle $x_j$ is at $\fa(t)$, then it has to jump to the right, for otherwise $e_j=0$, implying $a_t(\bme;\bmx)=0$.
 Similarly, if a particle $x_j$ is at $\fb(t)-1/n$, then it has to stay, for otherwise $e_j=1$, implying $a_t(\bme;\bmx)=0$.
 Thus, for non-intersecting Bernoulli random walks in the form \eqref{e:gener}, particles (the $x_j$) are constrained to remain inside $\fD'$.

 Using the Markov process $\{\bmx_t\}_{t\in[s, \ft]\cap \bZ_n}$ defined above, $E_{s}$ can be solved using the Feynman-Kac formula. \begin{prop}[{\cite[Proposition 9.3]{NRWLT}}]

 For any $s\in[0,\ft]\cap \bZ_n$ and $\bmx \subset [\fa(s), \fb(s)]$, we have